endlessm/eos-image-builder/README.md

 is static, and some is dynamic.
 Update this file directly when making changes that are semi-permanent or permanent.

 For one-off builds that require a different configuration, create a file named config and put `export key=value` pairs there to override the defaults.
+However, this file is sourced by the run-build script, so any bash can be used to set the variables.
 Delete this file after the one-off build has been made.

+More permanent configuration changes can be kept in a system configuration file at /etc/image-utils/config.
+This is sourced before the local config file to allow it to override the system settings.
+The same rules apply for the contents of the system config file.

 Execution
 =========